orkes-io/docs/docs/reference-docs/operators/wait.md

 - For a certain duration; or
 - For an external trigger.

-The Wait task will remain in-progress until a certain point, at which point it will be marked as completed.
+The Wait task will remain in-progress until a certain point.
 There are three wait types for the Wait task:
 - **Until**—Used to wait until a specified date and time, including the timezone.
 - **Duration**—Used to wait until a specified duration in the format: x hours x days x minutes x seconds.
 - **Signal**—Used to wait for an external signal.

 External signals can come from an event handler, direct API call, or a webhook.
-For example, the task update API can be invoked explicitly to mark the Wait task as COMPLETED.
+For example, the [task update API](https://orkes.io/content/reference-docs/api/task/update-task-status-in-workflow) can be invoked explicitly to mark the Wait task as COMPLETED.

 ## Task configuration